We may live in a digital age, but print publications still play an important role in business and marketing.

-Although this smart and attention-grabbing messaging is the key to the campaign’s success, the creative agency did not slack when it comes to the visual impact as well.
+Although this smart and attention-grabbing messaging is the key to the campaign’s success, the creative agency did not slack when it came to the visual impact as well.

-Banh Shop Baguettes & Bowls is an international fast-casual Asian restaurant whose franchise brochure is designed by Lost Pearl Creative agency.
+Banh Shop Baguettes & Bowls is an international fast-casual Asian restaurant whose franchise brochure is designed by Stratifi Creative agency.

 The restaurant offers a unique dining experience in an atmosphere reminiscent of a busy Asian market.
-Along with their distinctive international flavors brought to new markets worldwide, this was to be the foundation of their selling point that the brochure delivers to potential investors, landlords and venues.
+Along with their distinctive international flavors brought to new markets worldwide, this was to be the foundation of the selling point that the brochure delivers to potential investors, landlords, and venues.

 In the agency’s own words, they “had the opportunity for a Banh Shop photography shoot, and let food be the focus — focusing on color and freshness” when “providing an informational package to educate and interest potential investors.”

 The brochure’s cover consists of a half-half illustration of the bustling street in black and white and a colored photo of the restaurant's delicacies.
 Its name, featured in large, “grungy” fonts, is at the center of the cover.